AtharvaZ/Scaffi/README.md

 # Scaffy

-**AI-powered assignment scaffolder that breaks down programming assignments into manageable tasks**
+**Stop staring at assignment specs.
+Start coding in just a few seconds.**

-Scaffy is an intelligent learning tool that helps students tackle programming assignments by breaking them down into smaller, manageable tasks with starter code, hints, and live code execution.
+Scaffy breaks down programming assignments into clear, manageable tasks— with starter code, smart hints, instant feedback and validation tests.
+No more "where do I even start?"
+Just focused work and actual learning.

 ## 🚀 Features

 - **Assignment Parsing**: Upload PDFs or paste assignment text to automatically break down complex assignments into ordered tasks with dependencies
 - **Starter Code Generation**: Get AI-generated starter code templates with TODOs and concept examples tailored to your experience level
-- **Live Code Execution**: Run Python and JavaScript code directly in the browser using Piston API with real-time output and error handling
+- **Live Code Execution**: Run the desired language code in your assignment directly in the browser using Piston API with real-time output and error handling
 - **Progressive Hints**: Get contextual hints that become more specific as you ask for help multiple times
 - **Concept Examples**: On-demand examples of programming concepts in your known language to help bridge to the target language
 - **PDF Upload**: Extract text from assignment PDFs automatically